-There has been no change in Amtech's internal control over financial reporting during the three months ended December 31, 2014 that has materially affected, or is reasonably likely to materially affect, its internal control over financial reporting.
+During the quarter ended March 31, 2015, the Company acquired BTU.
+Other than the addition of BTU's internal control over financial reporting and any related changes in control to integrate BTU into the Company, there was no change in Amtech's internal control over financial reporting during the six months ended March 31, 2015 that has materially affected, or is reasonably likely to materially affect, its internal control over financial reporting.